 Get in contact for complete fire safety solutions

 Fire and Wire is one of Melbourne’s most trusted fire protection companies.
 If you are unsure about the fire safety measures within your high-rise building, get in touch and we can assist.
-We offer fire safety assessments and upgrades so your existing building meets the same standards as new builds.
+We offer fire safety reports so your existing building meets the same standards as new builds.